 Carrot Cake Pancakes

 Mix until combined:

-How to Reheat Pancakes:
+How to reheat pancakes

-Microwave Method (my favorite):
+Microwave method (my favorite):

 Place 1 to 5 frozen pancakes on a microwave-safe plate.
 Cook uncovered at 20 seconds for 1 pancake, 30 seconds for 2 pancakes, 40 seconds for 3 pancakes, 50 seconds for 4 pancakes, and 60 seconds for 5 pancakes.
 Exact timing will depend on the strength of your microwave, but this is a good guideline.

-Oven Method:
+Oven method:

-Toaster Method:
+Toaster method:

 This is my least favorite method, but it does work.
 You are limited to only one pancake per slot, and need to watch to make sure the pancakes don’t become crispy or overcook.
 Time varies depending on toaster settings.
+If your toaster has a “frozen” setting, that is your best bet for reheating frozen pancakes without them burning.

+Carrot Cake Pancakes